xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 ##### Running the basic script on UGE

 Ok, now we need to actually run it using the grid engine.
 You dispatch jobs using the *qsub* command.
-You use this command as follows:
+Let's put together a full command line.
+First we need the `qsub` command.
+Next we add the command `-shell y`, which tells qsub that we'd like to run our script within a shell on the remote machine.
+This means that any environment we normally get on the command line is also setup for our script (including any tools we use).

+We also want to specify the amount of memory we need.
+To do this we use the `-l` option, in this case we're asking for 4 gigabytes of memmory with the `mfree=4g` command, and 4g of free virtual space with the `virtual_free=4g`.
+Lastly we tell sge to run our script:

 <div class="shell-wrap">
   <p class="shell-top-bar">/Your/Local/Dir</p>